-This is the first in a series of posts related to a forthcoming article in the Cardozo Journal of Conflict Resolution, Real Mediation Systems to Help Parties and Mediators Achieve Their Goals.
+This is the first in a series of posts related to my article in the Cardozo Journal of Conflict Resolution, Real Mediation Systems to Help Parties and Mediators Achieve Their Goals.

 A later post will present real mediation systems of real mediators.
 Most of these mediators are clinical faculty, who work at the intersection of theory and practice.
 The series also will include practical tools for instructors and practitioners to use these ideas in their teaching and practice.

 One thought on “Houston, We Have a Problem in the Dispute Resolution Field”